Bjelopavlići: History

 In 1612 the Sultan sent the son of Mehmet Pasha to Podgorica to tackle the uprisings by the people.
 The Pasha remained in Podgorica for three months and then decided to ravage the Bjelopavlići, taking 80 women and children as slaves, setting the village on fire and stealing animals.
 The males were hiding in other villages and upon the department of the Ottoman soldiers, the tribesmen attacked and killed 300 sipahis with their horses and baggage stolen.
 In 1613, the Ottomans launched a campaign against the rebel tribes of Montenegro.
-In response, the Bjelopavlići along with the tribes of Kuči, Piperi, Vasojevići, Kastrat, Kelmend, Shkrel and Hot formed a political and military union known as or “The Union of the Mountains” or “The Albanian Mountains”.
+In response, the Bjelopavlići along with the tribes of Kuči, Piperi, Vasojevići, Kastrati, Kelmendi, Shkreli and Hoti formed a political and military union known as or “The Union of the Mountains” or “The Albanian Mountains”.
 In their shared assemblies, such as the Convention of Kuçi, the leaders swore an oath of besa to resist with all their might any upcoming Ottoman expeditions, thereby protecting their self-government and disallowing the establishment of the authority of the Ottoman Spahis in the northern highlands ever again.
-Their uprising had a liberating character.
 They reached an agreement with the rebels for 1,000 ducats and 12 slaves.
 Venetian Mariano Bolizza (fl.
 May 1614) recorded that the region was under the command of the Ottoman army in Podgorica.
 There was 800 armed men of Bjelopavlići (Biellopaulichi), commanded by Neneca Latinović and Bratič Tomašević.
-Later that year, the Bjelopavlići, Kuči, Piperi, and Kelmend sent a letter to the kings of Spain and France claiming they were independent from Ottoman rule and did not pay tribute to the empire.
+Later that year, the Bjelopavlići, Kuči, Piperi, and Kelmendi sent a letter to the kings of Spain and France claiming they were independent from Ottoman rule and did not pay tribute to the empire.
 When the Pasha of Herzegovina attack city of Kotor 1657, the tribes of the Kelmendi and Bjelopavlići also participated in this battle on the side of the Venetians.
 Kotor repulsed the siege, but their rebellion against the Ottomans was suppressed shortly afterwards.

+The Bjelopavlići are recorded in an Ottoman historical report of Mustafa Naima as among the Albanian communities which rose in rebellion against the Ottoman authorities between 1637-8.
+According to the report, the Bjelopavlići and Piperi had first submitted and provided sustenance to the Ottoman forces under Vučo Mehmed Pasha on his campaign against the Kelmendi, although the latter later rose again in rebellion.
+The population of the nahiyah of Bjelopavlići is described in the report as Albanian.